Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Can families participate?

 Yes, families are encouraged to take part in the laying-in ceremony and personalize it in ways that feel right to them.
-Along with this, families have the ability to visit their loved one’s vessel throughout the process.
+Additionally, families have the opportunity to visit their loved one’s vessel throughout the process.

 Yes.
 Preplanning ensures your wishes are honored and gives your family peace of mind.

-Terramation is now legal in 12 states, with many more set to ratify soon.
+Composting is now legal in 12 states, with many more set to ratify it soon.
 But if yours is not one of them, you can arrange to have your loved one cared for in a state that offers the service for an additional transportation fee.
 The soil will also be made available in that state.
-Our Afterall terramation service in Auburn, Washington, provides this service through the nearby SeaTac (Seattle) airport.
-Find a location that offers terramation near you for exact pricing.
+Our terramation service in Auburn, Washington, provides this service through the nearby SeaTac (Seattle) airport.

 What does it cost?